-Analysis: As noted previously, the PUD will access SE 73rd Avenue and SE Hwy 42; however, the Traffic Study remains incomplete and there are design and capacity concerns related to the surrounding roadway network.
-Based on the above prior findings and issues noted in this report, staff concludes the application is not consistent with TE Objective 2.2.
+Analysis: As noted previously, the PUD will access SE 73rd Avenue via two general access points and one emergency access point.
+Based on the above findings and proposed PUD, staff concludes the application is consistent with TE Objective 2.2, as address with the conditions recommended earlier in this report.